The IPCC and the challenge of ex post policy evaluation: Four cases

-The high emission scenarios in the SSPs set assume a return to coal.
+The high emission scenarios in the SSP set assume a return to coal.
 This may have been somewhat credible when these scenarios were build.
 Since then, developments in shale oil and gas, in wind and solar power, in batteries, and in the electrification of transport and heating make a resurgence of coal hard to imagine.
 Scenarios are supposed to be not-implausible; coal no longer meets that bar.
-This is underlined by the amounts of coal used in these scenarios, which would necessitate mining coal in Antarctica\textemdash which is not just forbidden by international treaty but also prohibitively expensive.
+This is underlined by the amounts of coal used in these scenarios, which may require mining coal in Antarctica \citep{Ritchie2017}\textemdash which is not just forbidden by international treaty but also prohibitively expensive.

 Valid criticism notwithstanding, the high SRES scenarios dominate IPCC AR6 with scary a word of reflection.
 Indeed, these scenarios are all too often described as ``business as usual'' or ``no (additional) policy'' scenarios, which is plainly wrong.
-Aware of the critique, the IPCC decided to stay mostly silent rather appropriately caveating their use of scenarios and calling for a reappraisal.\footnote{It takes a number of years from scenario development to its deployment in studies of climate change, climate policy, and its impacts.
-Rapid rebalancing is not an option.}
+Aware of the critique, the IPCC decided to stay mostly silent rather than appropriately caveating their use of scenarios and calling for a reappraisal.\footnote{It takes a number of years from scenario development to its deployment in studies of climate change, climate policy, and its impacts.
+Rapid rebalancing is not an option for the IPCC.
+Unitary organizations with shorter cause-effect chains, such as the International Energy Agency, can update their scenarios on an annual basis.}